opendatacube/datacube-ows/docs/environment_variables.rst

 -------------------------

 The provided ``Dockerfile`` and ``docker-compose.yaml`` read additional environment variables at build time.
 Please refer to the `README <https://datacube-ows.readthedocs.io/en/latest/readme.html>`_ for further details.

-environment variables exclusive for docker-compose
+Environment variables exclusive for docker-compose
 --------------------------------------------------

 OWS_CFG_DIR:
     path to a folder containing ows config files anywhere on the local machine